BIG HEAD

 Other helpful information:

 When sizing a saddle you can make an impression of your horse's wither with a wire coat hanger.
 This is a guide to gullet width.
 Gullets generally vary between narrow, semi quarter horse bars (medium), and full quarter horse bars (wide) Narrow might suit an Egyptian Arab or a narrow Thoroughbred for example, Semi QH bars would fit a medium framed stock horse or Thoroughbred type, and full QH bars would suit a solid Quarter Horse type.
-The inch size of the saddle relates to the length of the seat.
-Arabs are usually the hardest to fit a saddle too as they have one less rib and therefore need a short saddle.
+The inch size of the saddle relates to the length of the seat usually measured from the seam in the pommel to the back of the seat/cantle as shown below by the red arrow.
+Arabs are usually the hardest to fit a saddle too as they have one less rib and therefore need a shorter saddle.
+English saddles are measured to the rivet.

 I recommend mohair girths as the ultimate in comfort for your horse, usually priced a round $90.
 The wider diamond shaped girths spread the pressure further over the sternum to create less pressure.
 I usually find a 30" girth is long enough for most horses in the medium size range 14 - 16 hh